 - Don’t buy a motorhome thinking you’ll become a cool van life dude.
 You won’t.
 Van life is a different concept altogether and owning a motorhome or campervan is definitely not cool.
 Just felt I needed to mention that….

 A caravan means you have complete flexibility once you’re at your location.
 You can un-hitch and use the car to explore and go sightseeing.
 Caravans are not ideal for wild camping due to the size of caravan and car together and having to remain hitched in case of a quick getaway.
-If you are holidaying with kids or remaining in once place long term, then a caravan is the perfect option.
+If you are holidaying with kids or remaining in once place long term, then a caravan is the perfect option for family camping.

 A motorhome is not the ideal sightseeing vehicle; you have to pack away each time you want to move and get going.
 Getting on and off a site can often be tricky and finding a suitable and motorhome friendly car park at your destination may not be easy.
 You could carry a scooter if you opt for a large garage or have a rack fitted.
 Some people tow a small car, but this is all added expense.
 However, If you spend your time moseying from place to place, touring and wild camping, then a motorhome is definitely your best choice.